 For the SN-025 crimp on the right: It takes a bit of practice, and the lack of a bell mouth has cut the wire a little, but otherwise the SN-025 has yielded a result very similar result to the Molex 63819-0900, correctly and cleanly wrapping the insulation support.
 The SN-025 doesn’t have the needed asymmetry in the insulation crimper to allow the tabs to easily fold over each other, but it they seem to most of the time when I tried it.

-As always my recommendation is that this tool (and any other tool in this price bracket) should only be used for applications in the “fun” category, specifically the kind of fun that doesn’t involve someone losing an eye when it goes wrong.
+For “DuPont” contacts, which are officially recommended, it does significantly better than other tools generally used by hobbyists, however as always my recommendation is that this tool (and any other tool in this price bracket) should only be used for applications in the “fun” category, specifically the kind of fun that doesn’t involve someone losing an eye when it goes wrong.